zhuoyumiao/BQapp/README.md

 # BQ App
 ## 🎯 Project Objective
-A Node + Express + Front-end rendering React with Hooks  + Mongo web app that helps users prepare for behavioral interviews (“BQ”) by practicing common questions across professional tracks (e.g., PM, consulting).
+A Node + Express + Front-end rendering React with Hooks  + Mongo web app that helps users prepare for behavioral interviews (“BQ”) by practicing common questions across professional tracks.
 Users can log in, get a random interview question, type their answer, and compare it with a suggested answer to self-evaluate.

 ## 📥 Installation & Usage
 ```bash